-Activity: Lecture Objective: Define cyberbullying and explain its prevalence Did you know...?
-More than half of the teen population have experienced being bullied on the internet and the same number have engaged in cyber bullying.
-One reason why it has become so common: increased access to cell phones and social networking sites.
+Activity: Lecture Objective: Define cyberbullying and explain its prevalence Did you know...? • More than half of the teen population have experienced being bullied on the internet and the same number have engaged in cyber bullying. • One reason why it has become so common: increased access to cell phones and social networking sites.
 What is Cyber-Bullying?
 It is a form of violence that occurs on the internet or through other means of technology.
 Usually, hostile or aggressive language is used.
-It can include tormenting, harassing, threatening, or embarrassing another person/group of people with the intention to hurt them. -- ---
+It can include tormenting, harassing, threatening, or embarrassing another person/group of people with the intention to hurt them. -- --

 Activity: Lecture Objective: Identify how to prevent cyberbullying Some tips for preventing cyberbullying 1.
-Think before you share: Don't post personal info or things that could cause trouble later.
-Keep personal stuff safe on your phone.
-2. Use privacy settings: Adjust settings on your social media to control who sees your posts.
-Turn off location sharing.
-3. Be careful clicking: Avoid clicking on links or downloading from unknown sources.
-4. Keep passwords safe: Use strong, unique passwords for your accounts and don't share them.
-5. Block and report: If someone bullies you online, block them and report them to the site.
-6. Talk to someone: Don't keep cyberbullying to yourself.
-Talk to a trusted adult for help.
-7. Be nice online: Treat others with kindness and respect.
-Avoid hurtful behaviour. -- --
+Be mindful of what you share: Think twice before posting something online.
+Avoid sharing personal information or anything that could be used to harass or embarrass you.
+Also, avoid storing your personal information and personal/intimate materials on your phone or somewhere that may be accessed by others.
+2. Use privacy settings: Adjust the privacy settings on your social media accounts to control who can see your posts and information.
+Make sure your GPS is not on and your Location is not visible.
+Do not accept "share location" requests from websites and apps.
+If you need to share your location with an app, choose the "only when using the app" option.
+3. Think before you click: Be cautious of clicking on links or downloading attachments from unknown sources, as they could contain malicious content.
+4. Keep your passwords safe: Use strong, unique passwords for your online accounts and never share them with anyone.
+5. Block and report: If you experience cyberbullying, block the person responsible and report their behavior to the platform or website.
+6. Talk to someone: If you're being cyberbullied, don't keep it to yourself.
+Talk to a trusted adult, such as a parent, teacher, or counselor, for support and guidance.
+7. Be kind online: Treat others with respect and kindness online, just as you would in person.
+Avoid engaging in behavior that could be hurtful or harmful to others. -- --